MIT-Informatics/PreservationSimulation/PaperDraft/HowManyCopiesIsEnough.md

 - Detecting errors requires a certain redundancy in storage, typically parity or other special encodings, or comparison of copies, or fixity information.
 There is generally some degree of damage that cannot be detected accurately, e.g., multiple errors in a simple parity system (likely) or aliases in checksums (unlikely).
 - Correcting errors requires replacing a damaged copy with a correct copy, either by consulting a known good copy or by using an error-correcting encoding in the storage of the data.
 The ability of a system to correct errors is also limited, e.g., if all copies of the data are damaged.
 - Actively locating errors requires a mechanism outside normal usage that examines all the data and checks its validity, sometimes called "patrolling" or "scrubbing."
-The system searches all the data for latent errors in order to locate (and repair) them before they pile up and overwhelm the redundancy of storage.
+We need to be wary that failures -- of documents or servers -- are silent to the client.
+The system actively searches all the data for latent errors in order to locate (and repair) them before they pile up and overwhelm the redundancy of storage.

 This study is concerned with examining what degree of redundancy and error correction is appropriate for document data and for storage services.